Trojan Powder Company: History

 The parent Trojan Safety Powder Company was incorporated in the State of New York in 1906, and became the Trojan Powder Company in 1907.

 The Pacific High Explosives Company was incorporated in California on 25 April 1906, and built a plant at Roberts Landing in San Leandro, California to manufacture Trojan powder.
 This was the only western plant of the New York-based Trojan Powder Company.

-On 23 November 1906 it was reported that most of the apparatus for the new Trojan powder works at Overton, eight miles north of Pueblo, Colorado had arrived.
+On November 23, 1906, most of the apparatus for the new Trojan powder works at Overton, eight miles north of Pueblo, Colorado had arrived.

 The buildings were almost completed and it was thought that the manufacture of powder would be started before 1 December.

 The products of the Trojan Powder Factory were shipped on the Southern Pacific railway from the San Lorenzo railroad station.

 The Allentown subsidiary changed its name to the Pennsylvania Trojan Powder Company on 2 October 1909.